COVID vaccines still work against mutant, researchers find

 |

-New research from France adds to evidence that widely used COVID-19 vaccines still offer strong protection against a coronavirus mutant that is spreading rapidly around the world and now is the most prevalent variant in the United States.
+UNITED STATES (AP)— New research from France adds to evidence that widely used COVID-19 vaccines still offer strong protection against a coronavirus mutant that is spreading rapidly around the world and now is the most prevalent variant in the US.

+The delta variant is surging through populations with low vaccination rates.
+On Thursday, Dr Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said that's leading to “two truths” — highly immunised swaths of America are getting back to normal while hospitalizations are rising in other places.

+“This rapid rise is troubling,” she said: A few weeks ago the delta variant accounted for just over a quarter of new US cases, but it now accounts for just over 50 per cent — and in some places, such as parts of the Midwest, as much as 80 per cent.

-Researchers in Britain found two doses of the Pfizer vaccine, for example, are 96 per cent protective against hospitalisation with the Delta variant and 88 per cent effective against symptomatic infection.
-That finding was echoed last weekend by Canadian researchers, while a report from Israel suggested protection against mild Delta infection may have dipped lower, to 64 per cent.
+Researchers in Britain found two doses of the Pfizer vaccine, for example, are 96 per cent protective against hospitalization with the delta variant and 88 per cent effective against symptomatic infection.
+That finding was echoed last weekend by Canadian researchers, while a report from Israel suggested protection against mild delta infection may have dipped lower, to 64 per cent.

-Whether the fully vaccinated still need to wear masks in places where the Delta variant is surging is a growing question.
+Whether the fully vaccinated still need to wear masks in places where the delta variant is surging is a growing question.
+In the US, the CDC maintains that fully vaccinated people don't need to.
+Even before the delta variant came along, the vaccines weren't perfect, but the best evidence suggests that if vaccinated people nonetheless get the coronavirus, they'll have much milder cases.

+“Let me emphasise, if you were vaccinated, you have a very high degree of protection,” Dr Anthony Fauci, the US government's top infectious disease expert, said Thursday.

+In the US, case rates have been rising for weeks and the rate of hospitalizations has started to tick up, rising seven per cent from the previous seven-day average, Walensky told reporters Thursday.
+However, deaths remain down on average, which some experts believe is at least partly due to high vaccination rates in people 65 and older — who are among the most susceptible to severe disease.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login